Must Try Delicious Carbonara Recipe at Home

 The Linguine

-Fill a large pot with water, leaving some space at the top, and bring it to a boil.
+Fill a large pot with water, leaving some space at the top, and bring it to a boil on a stove.
 Once the water is boiling, optionally add some salt before adding the linguine.
 Boil until it reaches an al dente consistency, usually around 8-10 minutes, or until cooked to your liking.

 Egg-Cheese Mixture